AvtsVivek/LearnCpp/src/tasks/398545-UpsAsFuncParamsPassByValue/ReadMe.md

 ## Notes
 1. What we are trying to do in this example, is pass the unique pointer to a function by value.

+2. We are setting up a member function which is going to be takeing a unique pointer to dog by value.

-2. Passing a unique pointer to a function which takes a unique pointer by value.
+3. Passing a unique pointer to a function which takes a unique pointer by value.

+4. Can't pass unique_ptr by value to a function.
+Copies not allowed.

+5. When we compile, we get a compile error.
+We are trying to pass a unique pointer by value.
+This is going to try and create a copy of the unique pointer.
+This is the problem.
+We cannot create a copy of a unique pointer in any way.

+6. We will see that copies are not allowed.

-3. Build and Run.
+7. Build and Run.
 You will see something like this.

 ```txt
 .\main.cpp: In function 'int main()':